splunk/rba/docs/searches/dynamic_drilldowns.md

 </drilldown>
 ```

 For a click anywhere on that row to drive the search.
-Make sure your timepicker tokens match here as well!
+Make sure your time picker tokens match here as well!

 You could also utilize the time around an event by retaining `_time` in the initial search and declaring this later in SPL:
 ```shell linenums="1" title="Extra Time Control"